LocalCoinSwap/celo-contracts/README.md

  1. Successful trade between seller and buyer
  2. Buyer cancels after the seller has funded the escrow
- 3. Dispute won by seller
+ 3. Dispute won by the seller
  4. Dispute won by the buyer

 ### 1. Successful trade between seller and buyer